AdityaRajSingh/Save-Earth/README.md

 Social media websites provide APIs which provide valuable data to monitor, detect and manage disasters.

 APIs will be used to monitor real-time tweets or posts, their geographic location and timestamp, filtered by relevant tags or keywords.
-We will be using DIP and NLP to understand the context of images and the related emotion.The algorithm will analyse its authencity by monitoring other tweets or posts in the area.
+We will be using Sentiment Analysis for weight.

-Alert notification will be sent to users, NGOs and local authorities for immediate action.
-People can seek help from the nearby authorities and NGOs in the disaster-affected area via our [app]() or [website]() by pressing the SOS button and providing details if possible.
+Alert notification will be sent to users, for immediate action.
+People can also report a disaster.

 Details of the NGOs present in the affected location will be highlighted to facilitate donation.